SkylineCommunications/dataminer-docs/connector-help/connector_help/SES S.A. SSG Report.md

 To add rows, right-click the table and select **Add item** in the context menu.
 You will then be able to enter a **Custom Name** for the new row, describing the data to be polled.
 Via the context menu, you can also **duplicate a row** or **delete a row**.

 If you wish to exclude a certain parameter from the report, you can use the **Include in Report** column for this purpose.
-Thiscolumn indicates whether or not the value will be included in the report.
+This column indicates whether or not the value will be included in the report.

 At the top of the page, the **Poll Information** button can be used to poll the data for all rows at once.